SymfonyCasts/testing/sfcasts/ep1/incomplete-tests.md

 # Incomplete Tests and Dancing Dino's

-!!!!!!!
-Start with screen on the app !!!!!!!!! <----- Note to self while recording, to be removed before merge...

 Bob just told us he needs to display which dinos are accepting lunch in our app...
 I mean accepting *visitors*.
 GenLab has strict protocols in place: park guests can visit with *healthy* dinos... but if they're sick, no visitors allowed.